nkil1/cse15l-lab-reports/Week-3-Lab-Report_1.md

 add() = parameters[1]. adds the user's input into the words ArrayList.

 **Do any values change?** \
 The words ArrayList gets an extra initialized element (value) everytime the add operation succeeds.
-The values in parameters[0] and [1] are created and initialized with potentially new elements for every request; however, they aren't persistent data so they don't really change by the end of the request, as concatenate doesn't modify parameters[1].
+The values in parameters[0] and [1] are created and initialized with potentially new elements for every request; however, they are never modified by the end of the request.
 <br/>
 <br/>